 The easiest way to visit Hierve el Agua is by joining a tour.
-This way you don’t have to worry about anything all day apart from just enjoying yourself.
-This day tour of Oaxaca visits Hierve el Agua, Mitla ruins and Santa Maria el Tule all for $53.
+This way, you don’t have to worry about anything all day apart from just enjoying yourself.
+This day tour of Oaxaca visits Hierve el Agua, Mitla ruins, a Mezcal distillery and Santa Maria el Tule all for $48.

 How to visit without a tour

-If you’d prefer to be on your own schedule and spend the whole day in Hierve el Agua then you can visit the water formations by yourself.
+If you prefer to be on your own schedule and spend the whole day in Hierve el Agua, you can visit the water formations by yourself.
 And it’s pretty simple!

 You can’t really come to Oaxaca and not spend the day exploring the Monte Alban ruins.
-They’re often chosen as travellers’ favourite ruins in the whole of Mexico.
+They’re often travellers’ favourite ruins in the whole of Mexico.

 The Monte Alban ruins date back to 500 BC and are believed to be one of the earliest cities in Mesoamerica, built by the Zapotecs.
-The ruins are beyond impressive, boasting an array of structures from the main plaza, ballcourt to even an observatory.
+The ruins are beyond impressive, boasting an array of structures from the main plaza and ballcourt to an observatory.

 How to visit Monte Alban

-Entrance to the ruins costs just 75 MXN ($3.75).
+The entrance to the ruins costs just 75 MXN ($4.30).
 If you choose to visit Monte Alban by yourself, then the two best ways to get there are by taxi or shuttle bus.

-The ruins are situated 10km outside Oaxaca City and take around 20-25 minutes to get to.
-A taxi will cost around 150 MXN ($7.50) each way, whilst the shuttle buses are only 50 MXN ($2.50) return.
+The ruins are 10 km outside Oaxaca City and take around 20-25 minutes to get to.
+A taxi will cost around 150 MXN ($8.50) each way, whilst the shuttle buses are only 50 MXN ($2.80) return.
 We recommend using Autobuses Turistico, whose shuttles leave every hour to Monte Alban.

-If you just can’t get enough of historic ruins, then you can also visit Mitla.
-These ruins are considered the second most important within the state of Oaxaca.
+If you just can’t get enough of archaeological sites, you should head to Mitla.
+These ruins are considered the second most important in the state of Oaxaca.